Dagmawi-a-Negatu/ContactSorterC/project_1/README.md

 # Contact Sorting Program README
 Authors: Dagmawi Negatu and Nicholas Buchanan
-Date of submission: 26 February 2024
+Date of submission: 26 February, 2024
 Project One: Structs and File I/O in C

 ## Overview